aws-samples/aws-get-started-workshop/content/03-dev/06-reference/02-controlling-builder-team-access.md

 ### User Experience

-**Avoid Prematurely Requiring Standard Resource Naming and Tagging:** Although your organization will find value in the introduction of cloud resource naming and tagging standards in support of a variety of needs, these standards are not necessary to impose sufficient constraints on builders at this early stage in your journey.
+**Avoid Prematurely Requiring Standard Resource Naming and Tagging:** Although you will find value in the introduction of cloud resource naming and tagging standards in support of a variety of needs, these standards are not necessary to impose sufficient constraints on builders at this early stage in your journey.

 However, it is important that foundation resources adhere to a naming convention so that IAM policies can be defined to inhibit unauthorized modification of those resources.